Chapter 4 :

 The priest asked my father to come on the stage and asked him to sit down beside me.
 Papa followed as asked and put his right palm under my right one and moved it towards Adhvik's direction where he had held out his right palm.

 I knew he must be sad too despite the strict nature he possessed.
 Yes, my parents have been a bit controlling and strict but they never did anything wrong to me.
 They loved me and cared for me as good parents.
-They have me everything except fre things.
-It's just that they belonged to the X generation and older generation people find to hard to totally adjust with this new generation.
-It's no one's fault.
+They gave me everything except for a few things.
+It's just that they belonged to the X generation and older generation people found it hard to completely adjust with this new generation.
+It was no one's fault.

 The touch of a slightly rough palm under mine brought me back to reality.
 I realised that my hand was finally on his, the person who'll be my husband within a few moments.